XHEBC-FM

 XHEBC-FM is a radio station in Ensenada, Baja California, Mexico.
-Broadcasting on 97.9 FM.
+Broadcasting on 97.9 FM, XHEBC is owned by Grupo Radiorama.

 History

 XEEBC-AM received its concession on November 11, 1994, though it had signed on in September.
 It broadcast on 730 kHz with 1,000 watts day and 250 watts night; its concession was originally held by Radiorama subsidiary Radio Vinculación, S.A.
-Despite being originally owned by Radiorama, Radiorama affiliates have not owned the station for its entire history; instead, it was bought by Grupo ACIR and resold to Radiorama in the late 2000s.
+Despite being originally owned by Radiorama, Radiorama affiliates have not owned the station for its entire history; instead, it was bought by Grupo ACIR and broadcast its national Radio ACIR programming, except for a period between 1997 and 2000 when it was known as Azul 730.
+It changed to contemporary music in Spanish as Inolvidable in 2003, which lasted until XEEBC flipped to Regional Mexican as La Comadre in 2007.

+Radiorama assumed operational control of the station in 2009.
+It was briefly rebranded La Picuda before becoming a franchise of the Ke Buena national format from Televisa Radio.

 XEEBC migrated to FM in 2011 as XHEBC-FM 97.9.
-The AM transmitter went off the air in 2016.
+The AM transmitter went off the air in 2016; that year, the station relaunched as Fiesta Mexicana.